 Eagles can see 4 to 8 times sharper than humans, allowing them to spot tiny prey, like rabbits or fish, from miles away.
 Thanks to the high number of photoreceptor cells in the retina, eagles enjoy increased visual acuity and enhanced color perception.

-The eagle's binocular vision, where both eyes focus on the same object, gives them excellent depth perception, which is critical for accurately locating their prey.
+Binocular vision, where both eyes focus on the same object, gives an eagle's eyesight excellent depth perception, which is critical for accurately locating their prey.
 Moreover, the eagle eye can swiftly adjust focus from near to far objects.

 Notably, these birds of prey can see ultraviolet light.
 Using this ability, they can detect urine trails from small mammals.
 For instance, a golden eagle soaring high above the ground can effortlessly spot a rabbit scurrying through the grass.